Modal analysis of bluff body wakes: Results

 The reconstruction quality of TKE and $\langle u'_{x}u'_{r} \rangle$ using SPOD modes has also been assessed.
 By definition, SPOD modes are constructed to be optimal for the area-integrated TKE and an accurate reconstruction of $\langle u'_{x}u'_{r} \rangle$ is not guaranteed.
 However, we find that the fidelity of SPOD modes in reconstructing the Reynolds shear stress is significantly better compared to the TKE reconstruction.

 Figure \ref{fig:recon_tke} shows the TKE reconstruction using SPOD modes at two downstream locations of $x/D = 20$ and $100$ using the ($m,\Str,n$) triplets mentioned in the caption.
 At the centerline, the qualitative trend of the reconstructed TKE remains similar with approximately $40-50\%$ accuracy at both intermediate and far wake locations.
 Away from the wake core, the reconstruction quality improves owing to the less turbulent state of the flow away from the centerline.
-It can also be noted that the reconstruction quality slightly deteriorates in the centerline with increasing $x/D$. $m=0,1$ and $2$ are the main azimuthal contributors to the overall TKE.
+It can also be noted that the reconstruction quality slightly deteriorates in the centerline with increasing $x/D$. $m=0-2$ are the leading individual azimuthal contributors to the overall TKE.

 Likewise, figure \ref{fig:recon_uxur} compares the reconstruction of $\langle u'_{x}u'_{r} \rangle$ with the corresponding actual value at four locations $x/D = 20$ and $100$.
 The same sets of modes as in figure \ref{fig:recon_tke} are employed for reconstruction.
 The reconstruction turns out to have significantly higher fidelity for $\langle u'_{x}u'_{r} \rangle$ than for TKE.
 Azimuthal modes $m=1$ and $m=2$ are the two major contributors to the Reynolds shear stress followed by $m=3$ and $4$. $m=0$ mode carries significantly less $\langle u'_xu'_r \rangle$ in contrast to its high contribution towards TKE.
+Interested readers are referred to Nidhan et al. \cite{nidhan_spectral_2020} for an in-depth analysis on trends of TKE and $\langle u'_xu'_r \rangle$ reconstruction.